PandemicPreventionInstitute/SHED/readme.md

 ## Installation instructions

-Installating the required programs on a PPI machine is a little bit complicated.
+Installing the required programs on a PPI machine is a little bit complicated.
 The following software is *required*:
 - Anaconda (Miniconda is fine)
 - [sra-tools](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit)